 The model of change we have used in our EPAS “journey” might be interesting for other institutions.
 Also, as BDiB programme changed our institution, the EPAS Network framework proposed here may be the model for change (or forerunner of change) towards achieving and maintaining EPAS (or EQUIS) accreditation.
 Positive experiences that arise from the network may also help other institutions to go through transformation processes quickly, easily and smoothly.

-Do join us on interesting EPAS network journey and support the EPAS network as a forerunner of change!
+Do join us on an interesting EPAS network journey and support the EPAS network as a forerunner of change!

 See more articles from Vol.12 Issue 01 – ’18.